victronenergy/dbus-flashmq/README.md

   communication breakdown.
 If this happens a notification will be sent for all topics related to the device.
   The payload will be empty (zero bytes, so no valid JSON).

-If you want a roundup of all devices connected to the CCGX subscribe to this topic:
+If you want a roundup of all devices connected to the GX Device subscribe to this topic:

 ```sh
 mosquitto_sub -t 'N/<portal ID>/+/+/ProductId' -h '<ipaddress/hostname>' -v